dipdup-io/dipdup/docs/quickstart.md

 ### From scratch

-Currently, we mostly use [Poetry](https://python-poetry.org) for dependency management in DipDup.
+Currently, we mainly use [Poetry](https://python-poetry.org) for dependency management in DipDup.
 If you prefer hatch, pdb, piptools or others — use them instead.
 Below are some snippets to get you started.

 ```shell
 # Create a new project directory